pivotal/docs-tap/scc/parameters-reference.hbs.md

 ## image-scanner

-Similarly to `source-scanner`, the `image-scanner` resource (part of only `ootb-supply-chain-testing-scanning`) is responsible for scanning a container image (either build via the supply chain or outside - prebuilt) and not only persisting the results in the store, but also gating the image from moving forward in case the CVEs found are not compliant with the ScanPolicy referenced by the ImageScan object create for doing so.
+The `image-scanner` resource is included only in `ootb-supply-chain-testing-scanning`.
+This resource is responsible for scanning a container image, either built by using the supply chain or prebuilt, persisting the results in the store, and gating the image from moving forward in case the CVEs found are not compliant with the ScanPolicy referenced by the ImageScan object create for doing so.